 Example 1: Switching to measured power:

-IF 2000 Watt injection(=export h+l) is reached and as long as it does not drop more than 1400Watt because the consumer to be switched (=Diff 1400) becomes active,
+IF 2000 Watts injection(=export h+l) is reached and as long as it does not drop more than 1400Watts due to the consumer (=Diff 1400) to be switched becoming active,

-THEN, after 0 minutes of delay (=Delay ON), the relay 17 will follow the logic (FOLLOW: ON if logic is TRUE, OFF if logic is FALSE) and switch on.
+THEN after 0 minutes delay (=Delay ON) the relay 17 will follow the logic (FOLLOW: ON if logic TRUE, OFF if logic TRUE ON) and switch on.
 Once the logic becomes false the relay will remain ON (Delay OFF) for another 5′ before turning off.

 With the ‘Logic Overrule’ :